Promoting British Values at Bournville Academy

 Across the curriculum we promote the fundamental British Values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 Although these are the key fundamental British values, we feel that there is more to being British, and we therefore ensure we teach a full and rounded curriculum that prepared students for life in modern Britain.

-Students gain an understanding of how democracy works through activity encouraged to be part in the decision making process of school life.
-Students are encouraged to actively participate in student voice activities both collectively in tutor time discussions and individually through the rotation of attendance at House Council.
-Students have the opportunity to have their voice heard through Student Council and Student Questionnaires.
+Students gain an understanding of how democracy works through being part of the decision making process of school life.
+Students are encouraged to actively participate in student voice activities both collectively in tutor time discussions and individually through School Council.
+They learn about democracy by being elected as student leaders (democracy in action!)
+Students have the opportunity to have their voice heard through Student Council and via student surveys.
 Students experience a varied curriculum which encourages students to develop a respect for the democratic process and a sound understanding of how they can influence the decision making process.
+In tutor time each week they engage with Vote4Schools discussion and debate then vote to express their views on a key topic.

 At Bournville, all pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for students to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely.
 Whether it is through choice of challenge, or how they record participation in our numerous extracurricular clubs and opportunities, pupils are given the freedom to make choices.